domjrivera/achilles/README.md

 ## javalect.py
+Contains functions and objects used that are relevant only to Java files.
 * `flatten(chunk)` - returns a space delimited string tokenized by the Javalang tokenizer.
 * `tokenize(contents)` - tokenizer; because javalang.tokenizer.tokenize(contents) was too verbose.
 * `get_method_name(flat_string)` - extracts the name of the method from a flattened chunk.
 The method name is used for display the results to the user.